Commander Keen in Invasion of the Vorticons: Plot

 The game is broken up into three episodes: "Marooned on Mars", "The Earth Explodes", and "Keen Must Die!".
 In the first episode, eight-year-old child genius Billy Blaze builds a spaceship and puts on his older brother's football helmet to become Commander Keen.
-One night while his parents are out of the house, he flies to Mars to explore, but while away from the ship the Vorticons steal four vital components and hide them in Martian cities.
+One night while his parents are out of the house, he flies to Mars to explore, but while he is away from the ship the Vorticons steal four vital components and hide them in Martian cities.
 Keen journeys through Martian cities and outposts to find the components, despite the efforts of Martians and robots to stop him.
 After securing the final component, which is guarded by a Vorticon, Keen returns to Earth—discovering a Vorticon mothership in orbit—and beats his parents home, who discover that he now has a pet Yorp.

 In the second episode, the Vorticon mothership has locked its X-14 Tantalus Ray cannons on eight of Earth's landmarks, and Keen journeys to the ship to find and deactivate each of the cannons.
-Keen does so by fighting more varied enemies and hazards and a Vorticon at each cannon's control.
+Keen does so by overcoming more varied enemies and hazards and Vorticons at each cannon's control.
 At the end of the episode, he discovers that the Vorticons are being mind-controlled by the mysterious Grand Intellect, who is actually behind the attack on Earth.

 In the third episode, Keen journeys to the Vorticon homeworld of Vorticon VI to find the Grand Intellect.
 He travels through Vorticon cities and outposts to gain access to the Grand Intellect's lair, fighting mostly against the Vorticons themselves.
 Upon reaching the lair, he discovers that the Grand Intellect is actually his school rival Mortimer McMire, whose IQ is "a single point higher" than Keen's.
 Keen defeats Mortimer and his "Mangling Machine" and frees the Vorticons from mind-control; the Vorticon king and "the other Vorticons you haven't slaughtered" then award him a medal for saving them.